ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 DOCUMENTATION block
 ===================

-After the shebang, the copyright line, the license, and the ``ANSIBLE_METADATA`` section comes the ``DOCUMENTATION`` block.
+After the shebang, the coding, the copyright line, the license, and the ``ANSIBLE_METADATA`` section comes the ``DOCUMENTATION`` block.
 Ansible's online module documentation is generated from the ``DOCUMENTATION`` blocks in each module's source code.
 The ``DOCUMENTATION`` block must be valid YAML.
 You may find it easier to start writing your ``DOCUMENTATION`` string in an :ref:`editor with YAML syntax highlighting <other_tools_and_programs>` before you include it in your Python file.
 You can start by copying our `example documentation string <https://github.com/ansible/ansible/blob/devel/examples/DOCUMENTATION.yml>`_ into your module file and modifying it.
 If you run into syntax issues in your YAML, you can validate it on the `YAML Lint <http://www.yamllint.com/>`_ website.

-Module documentation should briefly and accurately define what each module and option does, and how it works with others in the underlying system.
+Module documentation should briefly and accurately define what each module and parameter does, and how it works with others in the underlying system.
 Documentation should be written for broad audience--readable both by experts and non-experts.
     * Descriptions should always start with a capital letter and end with a full stop.
 Consistency always helps.
     * Verify that arguments in doc and module spec dict are identical.
     * For password / secret arguments no_log=True should be set.